DevKiDCosmo/Moo/README.md

 For Moo to work, you (probably) need to install the following dependencies:
 - Kazu 数: For number bigger than 64bit.

+Download the latest release from the [Moo もう Releases](https://github.com/DevKiDCosmo/TheMathLib/releases)

 ## Linux 64bit

 ## MacOS 64bit